Skip to main content

 Negative atoms

-// Nodes with no outgoing first-child link
+// Nodes with no outgoing edges

 Match(x, label) :- Edge(x, y), Node(y, label).

-Constants
+Constants in rules

-Edge(1, 2) // integer constants
+Edge(1, 2). // fact with integer constants

-Name(1, "alice") // string constant
+Name(1, "alice"). // string constant

 Multiple rules